hdgarrood/purescript-sequences/README.md

 # purescript-sequences

-Various efficient sequence types for PureScript.
+Various efficient-ish sequence types for PureScript.

 The implementations are based on 2-3 finger trees, as described in the paper [_Finger Trees: A Simple General-Purpose Data Structure_][1], Ralf Hinze and